 What Is Keratoconus?

-Below you’ll learn more about this condition and discover how Dr. Alicia Harrison at Laguna Eyes Scleral Lens Center can treat your keratoconus to safeguard your eye health.
+Below you’ll learn more about this condition and discover how Dr. Alicia Harrison at Laguna Eyes Scleral Lens Center can offer a wide range of successful options, so you can keep enjoying clear and comfortable vision.

 What is Keratoconus?